 Whichever method you choose, be sure that your budget is allocated effectively so that it uses the most suited channels and generates good quality leads, matching your organisation’s specific target audience and objectives.
 This article from SME News shows how different business sectors are using their marketing budgets.

 It is important to remember that every business is unique, which means that every company’s marketing plan, strategies and budget should be unique, too.
 Applying the ‘scattergun approach’ to marketing, where companies try out different methods on a whim to see which stick, really doesn’t work.
 A well researched marketing plan helps brings focus; helps to manage resources effectively; and provides transparency, consistency and clarity.
-The mixture of science and creativity is a winning formula…
+Creating a robust marketing plan will help your business stand out against your competitors – the mixture of science and creativity is a winning formula…

 This article was written by Emma Estridge, Founder of Mushroom Marketing & PR, supporting organisations and charities with marketing & public relations.